XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/connect-your-rippled-to-the-xrp-test-net.md

 2. In your `validators.txt` file:

     2a.
-Changes to connect to the altnet
+Changes to connect to the Testnet

         a.
 Uncomment the following sections, as follows to connect to the altnet: